Physio Mechanics Owner and Senior Physiotherapist

 ..... graduating with Distinction, in 2010.

-Amelia’s areas of professional interest include Manual Therapy (including massage, joint mobilisation and manipulation), Acupuncture, Clinical Pilates, and Pre/Post Natal Care.
-She also has a keen interest in the management of chronic pain.
+Amelia’s areas of professional interest include Manual Therapy (including massage, joint mobilisation and manipulation), Acupuncture, Clinical Pilates, and chronic pain management.
+Amelia also has a strong passion and a wealth of knowledge in the field of Womens Health including Pre and Post Natal Care which is why she works alongside Imogen to run our Womens Health service at Physio Mechanics.

 Amelia believes that a multi-faceted approach is essential to the successful treatment of most complaints.
 Her approach is practical and hands on, emphasising treatments that make rapid but sustained improvements for each individual patient.